A Year Living in the Philippines - And An Honest Look At Philippine Culture - By Nathan Allen

 When I get on the plane tomorrow I imagine it's going to be VERY hard.

 We WILL meet again.

-PS...these are my perceptions based on my time here.
-I am very critical of my own (American) culture and politics as well.
+PS...these are my perceptions based on time living in the Philippines.
 If you have anything to add or correct, please do post and let me know!

 Like "I Dreamed Of This" on Facebook For more Photos and Stories from the Philippines!!

 You can find all my photography at Eyeem

 If You Like This, You Might Also Like: